-The trail is paved for the first 100 ft, then turns to dirt.
+The trail is paved for the first 100 ft, and you’ll pass this sign.
+Stay straight.

 In 1934 this 18 ft monument was placed by the Salt Lake Ensign Stake Mutual Improvement Associations.
 It is comprised of stones collected from stakes along the Mormon Trail – the inscriptions of the names of some stakes are still visible today.

 We brought a small picnic up for the sunset.
 We had a blanket, grapes, cheese, bread, and wine, and enjoyed each others company as we did some photography and watched the sunset.

 These two sunset photos were taken by my boyfriend, @iBoyer.

 There are several trails leading to the peak, but this is the most popular and well signed and well traveled path.